-Removes an object of the model extent.
-All links between the object and other objects in the extent are deleted.
-References from collections to the ends of deleted links are removed.
-References from noncollections are set to null.
+Removes an object from the model so that it becomes an orphan.
+All references to or from the object are eliminated.
+References from collections are removed.
+References from non-collections are set to null.

-8.3.5.5 asTransformation
+8.3.5.7 asTransformation

 '''

 Model::asTransformation(Model) : Transformation

 '''